 S.No.
-S.No.
-Course Outcomes CO-1 Extrapolate the fundamentals of arrays, signal models in various domains.
+Course Outcomes Level of Attainment CO-1 Extrapolate the fundamentals of arrays, signal models in various domains.
 Familiarity CO-2 Apply the principal techniques of smart beam conformation and estimation of the direction multichannel arrival.
 Assessment CO-3 Design in array processing algorithms that solve specific problems in the field of communications.
 Assessment CO-4 Evaluate the advantages of using multiple antennas for the reception and/or transmission of radio navigation.
 Assessment CO-5 Analyze the implications at system level of the use of antenna arrays in different applications.
 Usage